disier/xss-injection-test/README.md

 javascript code is executed

-## Fith test.
+## Fitht test.
 Javascript appened to a PNG image located in an image host.
 Works

+In this case a piece of JsvsScript code is attached to a legit PNG file

 ```
     // Execute call to download external script